The Rhythm of Life

 2014 – Ongoing

-The Rhythm of Life is a collaboration between designers / artists Mike Thompson, Susana Cámara Leret and Dave Young and Leiden University.
+The Rhythm of Life is an on-going collaboration between designers / artists Thought Collider and Dave Young, and Leiden University.
 The project presents a hybrid art/science research instrument, offering participants the possibility to listen in on the electro-chemical messages transmitted by their bodies, in exchange for donating their personal biodata to scientific research.

 The artists investigate the potential of sensory data experiences, through an ambiguous data collection process, making use of the Photon-Multiplier Tube (PMT), an experimental medical device designed to measure biophoton emissions from the skin.
 Biophotons, or light emitted during biological processes, are used in cell to cell communication in plants, bacteria and animals.
 Invisible to the naked eye, these particles of light belong to the electromagnetic spectrum and are detectable with instruments such as the PMT.
 Placing their hands in the PMT, participants hear their emissions as complex percussive rhythms, performed in real-time.